Digital Nomads Reading List

 You can pick up The Trustafarian Handbook here.

-Fellow nomads!
-Are their any books that inspired you –or perhaps you wrote a book of your own?
+Are their any books or other digital nomad reading lists that inspired you –or perhaps you wrote a book of your own?
 Let us know in the comments.